Cloud Security Best Practices

 Backup, Recovery, and Resilience

 Security also means availability.
 Ransomware, accidental deletion, and region failures require robust recovery planning.
+A proper incident response plan is essential.

 • Automate backups